GRAINS-Corn jumps after USDA lifts export, ethanol demand view, cuts stocks

 "My biggest takeaway is that we have confirmation of a lot tighter South American supplies, and therefore global supply for the next six months in the corn," said Mike Zuzolo, president of Global Commodity Analytics.

-(Additional reporting by Naveen Thukral in Singapore, Sybille de La Hamaide in Paris and Christopher Walljasper in Chicago; editing by Uttaresh.V, Jane Merriman and Jonathan Oatis)
+(Reporting by Karl Plume; Additional reporting by Naveen Thukral in Singapore, Sybille de La Hamaide in Paris and Christopher Walljasper in Chicago; Editing by Jonathan Oatis and Peter Cooney)

 ((karl.plume@thomsonreuters.com; +1 313 484 5285; Reuters Messaging: karl.plume.thomsonreuters.com@reuters.net))